-BEF: British Equestrian Federation.
+BEF: British Equestrian or the British Equestrian Federation.

 Chief Classifier: A classifier appointed by the BEF to direct, administer, co-ordinate and implement National Classification matters for a specific Event according to these National Classification Rules.

 Classification: Grouping Athletes into Grades according to how much their Impairment affects fundamental activities in each specific sport or discipline.
 This is also referred to as Athlete Classification.